danmackinlay/mnmotebook/README.rst

 mnmotebook
 ###########

-This is the mnmotebook theme, adapted from `mnmlist theme <http://mnmlist.com/theme>`_  for Pelican, adapted in turn from the mnmlist wordpress theme.
+This is the mnmotebook theme, (heavily) adapted from `Mathieu Agopian's mnmlist  for Pelican <http://mathieu.agopian.info/mnmlist/theme.html>`_, adapted in turn from the `mnmlist theme for wordpress <http://mnmlist.com/theme>`_, each of which has been released into the public domain.

+The adapted mnmotebook theme is copyright 2015 Daniel MacKinlay, and released under the MIT licence.

 Settings
 ~~~~~~~~